Paint and Glitter Process Art for Preschoolers

 Biodegradable glitter is recommended for kids art and craft activities.
 Regular plastic glitter takes years to decompose and is no longer a viable choice.

 This activity using paint and glitter is suitable for all ages.
 While older kids might get more detailed with their pictures, younger children will have fun just spreading paint and sprinkling glitter.
 Paper confetti is another option that can be used in place of glitter.

 When you provide an interesting variety of art materials, you offer endless possibilities for kids to imagine and create.
 This simple art activity can be provided with easy setup and few instructions.

 Provide a variety of materials so children can choose paint and paper colors as well as different brush sizes.

-Shake glitter directly from the bottle, or put some in a small dish for grasping with tongs (or between the thumb and finger) for a great fine motor activity.
+Kids can shake glitter directly from the bottle, or remove glitter from a small dish with tongs or between the thumb and finger for a great fine motor grasping activity.

-Be sure to sprinkle the glitter onto the paint while it is still wet.
+2. Sprinkle the glitter or confetti onto the picture while the paint is still wet.